Menu Close

 Power Equipment Technology

-Contest Coordinator: Wayne Cross & Lynn Kaufmann
+Contest Coordinator: Lynn Kaufmann, Retired

-This competition is to evaluate contestants preparation for employment and recognize outstanding students knowledge and professionalism.
-Also their skill in engine and equipment troubleshooting, diagnostics, and repair of liquid cooled and air cooled engines.
+This competition is to evaluate contestants’ preparation for employment and recognize outstanding students’ knowledge and professionalism.
+Also, their skill in engine and equipment troubleshooting, diagnostics, and repair of liquid cooled and air-cooled engines.
 It will also evaluate power train components, hydraulic systems and service requirements.
 Contestants will be evaluated on customer service skills.

-Click here for Resume Example
+Click here for Resume Example.

 Required Equipment: Safety Glasses, calculator, pencil and resume